krawaller/krawaller.github.io/_source/files/posts/mastertemplate.md

 {{/posts}}
 ```

-It loops through the `posts` array, and prints each using the `listedpost` partial.
-Note that we're also passing a root variable to the partial set to true.
+It loops through the `posts` array, and prints each post using the `listedpost` partial.
+Note that we're also passing a hash with extra variables which will extend the context, a syntax available since Handlebars 2.

 Here's what `listedpost` looks like: